MasterArcanum/Neuro-text/README.md

 In a specific example, 10 epochs and a butch of -128 are used by default.
 The neural network is trained on the work of L.N.
 Tolstoy "War and Peace"

 P.S.
 If the network does not accurately generate the text, try to increase the number of training epochs and the training package.
 Comments in Russian.
+You can run the script in colab google or IDE for python.
+Before launching, make sure that you have all the necessary libraries installed